tingyiwu1/cs611_legendsofvalor/README.md

 ## Notable Files / Directories

 - `Main.java` : Initializes and begins the Game.
-- `src.service.screens` : All UI screen logic and interfaces, extended to a recursive set of Processes to display and progress the game
+- `src.service.process` : All UI screen logic and interfaces, extended to a recursive set of Processes to display and progress the game
 - `src.service.entities` : All relevant entity logic.
 - `src.service.entities.items` : Logic for interactable items that the player can manipulate.
 - `src.service.entities.monsters` : Logic for monsters in combat.